 You don’t realize how much you rely on your boiler until it breaks down.
 Over the winter your boiler will probably have to face excessive use and this can lead to problems.
 The last thing you want is a breakdown when you need it most, so it is a better idea to monitor your boiler’s condition all year round.

 Keep the boiler in good condition

 Another aspect of boiler care that is often overlooked is the water level.
-You should check the water level in boiler on a regular basis.
+You should check the water level in the boiler regularly.
 Running a boiler without enough water can be catastrophic and will almost certainly require your boiler to be replaced.
-When the water level drops it is almost always to do with an issue elsewhere with your plumbing, so you should definitely get this sorted as soon as possible.
+When the water level drops it is almost always to do with an issue elsewhere with your plumbing, so you should get this sorted as soon as possible.

 Even if your boiler appears to be in good working condition, it’s impossible to know without a service whether problems are building up.
-In the long run you’ll definitely benefit from the small cost of a boiler service.
+In the long run, you’ll benefit from the small cost of a boiler service.

 Use it regularly

-One of the best ways to keep you boiler from having problems is to use it regularly.
+One of the best ways to keep your boiler from having problems is to use it regularly.
 Even if you don’t usually have any use for your boiler during the summer months, it can still be a good idea to turn it on every so often to stop it from seizing up.
-It may also be worthwhile to have your boiler on constantly at a very low – this is important over the winter time.
+It may also be worthwhile to have your boiler on constantly at a very low – this is important over the wintertime.

 What if the boiler breaks down?

 A boiler breaks down can be enormously frustrating and is especially unpleasant if it happens in the winter.
 The boiler is a part of the home that is relied upon so when you have to go without hot water or central heating it can feel like a real burden.